PyConPL/Book/2015/presentations/import_deep_dive/text.md

 ## Namespace packages and plugin systems

-Probably the most important omission in my talk is namespace packages.
+Probably the most important omission in my talk are namespace packages.

 When `PathFinder.find_spec` loops through the path entries, it looks for either a file (which would become a module), or a directory with an